KhaldAttya/Cafe-Townsend/README.md

 ```
 Tests by default will execute on chrome, make sure it's installed. the report will be generated on repot/ folder to view open index.html file.

+## Test automation approach
+* Protractor was choosed as the web application under test is an angular app so protractor will be most of value between different frameworks

+* Page object model was used to make code reusable and tests readable.

+* I made an e2e scenario to cover the most critical test cases as it keywords

+* Used a clean test data approch to add user and delete it after tests are executed

+* Used jasmine reported for protractor to generate html report with screenshots to make debugging easy